Out of the Forgotten. Will come the begotten.

 King’s Kids Village (KKV) is a home for orphans and vulnerable children (OVC’s) in Nairobi, Kenya.

-Our mission is to provide Kenyan children either orphaned or made vulnerable by extenuating circumstances (like abandonment or the death of their primary care-giver) with a home where they can become part of a family again.
-We believe in keeping siblings together.
-We believe in education and faith-based values.
-Our intended purpose is that all of the children who come to us, having faced the reality of loss, pain, confusion, and hopelessness come to feel the embrace of God’s love and belonging through placement into one of our four families at Kings Kids Village.
-We believe that out of KKV will come strong, healthy, and well-equipped men and women who will impact their culture and world in a positive way for generations to come.
+Our mission is to provide Kenyan children either orphaned or made vulnerable by extenuating circumstances (like abandonment or the death of their primary care-giver) with a home where they can once again become part of a loving family.
+We see this eventually happening through adoption or foster care.
+Our intended purpose is that all of the children who come to us, having faced the reality of loss, pain, confusion, and hopelessness will feel the embrace of God’s love and belonging through placement into one of our four families at Kings Kids Village as we look for family and connection beyond our home.
+We believe that out of KKV and our partner ministries will come strong, healthy, and well-equipped men and women who will impact their culture and world in a positive way for generations to come.